Statistical inference for misspecified ergodic L\'evy driven stochastic differential equation models: Appendix

 \subsection{Acknowledgement}

-The author thanks to Professor H. Masuda for his constructive comments.
-He is also grateful to the valuable advice of Professor A. M. Kulik about extended Poisson equation.
+The author would like to thank Professor H. Masuda for his constructive comments.
+He is also thank Professor A. M. Kulik for his advice about extended Poisson equation.
+Finally, he is grateful to the anonymous referees for their valuable and constructive comments.
 This work was supported by JST CREST Grant Number JPMJCR14D7, Japan.